LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Query_sensors_b_value_using_(+cli).png%%

 The other option is to use the (+mrp)-library explained in chapter \ref{software-readout-framework}.
 The serial interface is also used at this point.
 However, after a connection attempt by the (+hal) module (explained in chapter \ref{mrphal}) of the (+mrp)-library (explained in chapter \ref{software-readout-framework}), the system switches to binary mode, which is initiated using the *sbm* command.
+The command is only sent by the library, not by the user.
 The same commands are available as for (+cli)-based communication, but in a binary format.